temporalio/temporal/develop/docs/tracing.md

 - "model" indicates the abstract data model for the span and trace data being exported,
 - and the "protocol" specifies the concrete application protocol binding for the indicated model.

-Temporal is known to support exporting trace data as defined by otlp over either grpc or http.
+Temporal is known to support exporting trace data as defined by otlp over grpc.

 ### Configuration File